avacore1337/queueSystem/README.md

 Installation guide:
-First of, local installs will work badly since the KTH-login system won't work unless your ip is on the whitelist.
+First of, local installs will work badly since the KTH-login system won't work unless your ip is on the whitelist and they won't just add you without a good reason.

 That being said, you can add a guest account as an admin by manipulating the source-code or entering it in the database directly.
 There is a section in